 Sometimes people come up with crazy ideas.
 Like building the biggest artificial beach of Europe in Alovera, in the province of Guadalajara which is an extremely dry place.
 To have golf courses where it is very warm is neither a good idea and only acceptable if they water it with recycled water.
 Still, it seems when they use recycled water one tends to over water.

-Neither should one wish for extensive fields of corn, as that is a crop which requires an enormous amount of water.
+Neither should one wish for extensive fields of corn, as that is a crop that requires an enormous amount of water.

 When one realizes there are 2000 million people in the world who have very limited access to clean drinking water and have to walk hours to go and fetch it, perhaps then we will start treating water with more respect.